-Temporary Flight Restrictions (TFR): It is illegal to operate a drone in the fire area.
+Temporary Flight Restrictions: A Temporary Flight Restriction is in place over the Cameron Peak Fire.
 Wildfires are a No Drone Zone.
 If you fly, we can’t.
-Whenever a drone is spotted near the fire all aircraft are grounded until we are sure the drone is clear of the area.
-The use of drones is always prohibited in national parks.
-For more information please visit http://knowbeforeyoufly.org.
+Whenever a drone is spotted near the fire all aircraft are grounded until we can be sure the drone is clear of the area.
+For more information, visit http://knowbeforeyoufly.org.

 Cameron Peak Fire Statistics:

 Size: 102,596 acres

 Location: 25 mi E of Walden; 15 mi SW of Redfeather Lakes, CO

 Reported: August 13

 Cause: Under investigation